 Functional abilities evaluated by the CGA include:

-The information the geriatrician or CGA team gather aid them in design of a patient-centered integrated care plan to improve quality of life, functional abilities, reduce support dependence, and minimize hospital visits.
+The information the geriatrician or CGA team gathers aid them in the design of a patient-centered integrated care plan to improve quality of life, functional abilities, reduce support dependence, and minimize hospital visits.

 The University of Missouri has a webpage summarizing some things evaluated in a CGA.